CAIDA/bgpstream-tma-phdschool/README.md

  - Exercise 1: [Using BGPReader](exercise-1-bgpreader/README.md)
  - Exercise 2: [Using PyBGPStream](exercise-2-pybgpstream/README.md)

-The remaining exercises all use PyBGPStream and build on the code you wrote in Exercise 2.
+The remaining exercises all use PyBGPStream and incrementally build on the code you wrote in Exercise 2.
+While each exercise builds on the code written in the previous exercise, **we strongly recommend you work on each exercise in a separate file**.

  - Exercise 3: [Peer routing table sizes](exercise-3-routing-tables/README.md)
  - Exercise 4: [Communities](exercise-4-communities/README.md)